yangshun/front-end-interview-handbook/contents/build-user-interfaces.md

 - Accordion
 - Other possible components - [Bootstrap](https://getbootstrap.com/docs/4.0/components/)

-Companies that ask UI components questions usually ask candidates to code in one of these three styles:
+Companies that ask UI components questions usually ask candidates to code in one of these three ways:

 - [Codepen](https://codepen.io) (or some other online editor with preview) - You get to visualize the output and iterate on the solution
 - BYOE (Bring your Own Environment) - Candidates bring their own development environment/laptop and free to choose whether they want to do local development using their own editors or use online environments like codepen.io or codesandbox.io.
 This is the most ideal scenario that benefits candidates, but is usually only done during on-sites